Operational Finance: Blending the Operational CFO and Strategic CFO

 Differences Between Operational Finance and Strategic Finance

-Whereas operational finance has historically meant a focus on day-to-day operations across the business, traditional strategic financial leadership has focused on long-term planning.
+Whereas operational finance has historically meant a focus on day-to-day financial operations across the business, traditional strategic financial leadership has focused on long-term planning.

 While this dichotomy doesn’t necessarily hold true anymore, it’s important to note the two primary differences between these traditional models.